-The typical cost to install a hot water heater expansion tank is $90 to $350
+The typical water heater expansion tank cost is $90 to $350

 You may not think much about how your home heats hot water on a day-to-day basis, but reliable, on-demand hot water is essential, whether you’re taking a shower, doing the dishes, or washing your hands.
 Hot water heater expansion tanks can help protect your hot water heater and prevent it from exploding, ensuring you have hot water whenever you need it.
 How water heater expansion tanks cost an average of $220 to install.